NASA Urged to Suspend Boeing Starliner Launch Over Major Safety Concerns

 NASA Urged to Suspend Boeing Starliner Launch over Safety Concerns

 A NASA contractor has raised significant safety concerns over the upcoming Boeing Starliner launch, urging the space agency to suspend it.
-ValveTech, a supplier of parts to NASA, expressed worry about a buzzing sound that was heard during a previous launch attempt, indicating a potential issue with the transport capsule.
-The company’s president, Erin Faville, cautioned that proceeding with the launch could lead to disaster.
+ValveTech, a supplier of parts to NASA, expressed worry regarding a buzzing sound that was heard during a previous launch attempt, indicating a potential issue with the transport capsule.
+The company’s president, Erin Faville, cautioned that proceeding with the launch might lead to disaster.
 NASA has postponed the launch until at least May 17, and Faville believes that safety checks and protocol re-evaluations are necessary to ensure the safety of astronauts and those on the ground.

 These concerns come at a challenging time for Boeing, with the company facing months of negative press and investigations.
 Notorious incidents involving parts falling off its planes, government investigations, and even the deaths of two whistleblowers have plagued Boeing.
 Furthermore, ValveTech’s warnings followed a federal court ruling that found Boeing had used a valve from another aerospace company, Aerojet Rocketdyne, which copied ValveTech’s designs.
 This valve was allegedly not fit for its intended purpose and remains unconfirmed if it has been replaced.